ryanq47/WhisperNet/Documentation/ObsidianDocs/Server/Plugins/FileHost/Endpoints.md

 GET
 Auth Required

 Where to retrieve file access logs from.
+Note that this is limited to 30 updating items. so, each request (should) contain new data as it comes in, while holding up to 30 past entries

 Created from data posted to updatefilelogs

 ```
 {
-        {
+        1:{
             "filename":"notsafefile.exe",
             "accessorip":"y.y.y.y"
             "hostip":"x.x.x.x",
             "hostingserver":"fh01"
             "timestamp":"010101"
         },
-        {
+        2:{
             "filename":"notsafefile.exe",
             "accessorip":"y.y.y.y"
             "hostip":"x.x.x.x",